 - Possession or use of candles, incense, potpourri burners, charcoal or gas grills, space heaters, or anything that uses an open flame.
 However, apartment residents may store charcoal grills for outdoor (non balcony) use only.

-- Damaging or misusing residence hall property and/or furniture (e.g., moving furniture from public areas into individual rooms, relocating or removing College property from a room or building, or nailing hooks into College furniture, walls, ceilings, or doors).
+- Damaging or misusing residence hall property, property that belongs to an individual or group, and/or furniture (e.g., moving furniture from public areas into individual rooms, relocating or removing College property from a room or building, or nailing hooks into College furniture, walls, ceilings, or doors).

-- Removing room screens or safety bars, suspending articles from windows and/or ledges, or throwing objects from buildings, or throwing objects or jumping from internal or external balconies.
+- Removing room screens or safety bars, suspending articles from windows and/or ledges, throwing objects from buildings, or climbing or jumping from internal or external balconies.

 - Presence on building roof areas and window ledges or in other unauthorized areas.

-- Playing ball, Frisbee, or any other sports in residence hall rooms, apartments, suite corridors or other indoor areas.
+- Playing ball, Frisbee, or any other sports in residence hall rooms, apartments, or other indoor areas.

 - Disruptive behavior or excessive noise of any kind.